Trio Members

 Michael Katz, cello

-High in demand as a chamber musician, Mr. Katz has collaborated and performed with artists such as Itzhak Perlman, Midori, Donald Weilerstein, Anthony Marwood, Peter Frankl, Charles Neidich, Roger Tapping, Lucy Chapman, and Daniel Phillips.
-He has participated in chamber music programs such as the Steans Institue for Young Artists and the Perlman Music Program.
+High in demand as a chamber musician, Mr. Katz has collaborated and performed with artists such as Itzhak Perlman, Midori, Cho-Liang Lin, Donald Weilerstein, Daniel Philips, Peter Wiley, Anthony Marwood, Peter Frankl, Charles Neidich, Lucie Robert, Alexander Schimpf, Lucy Shelton, Roger Tapping, and Lucy Chapman.
+He has performed at international music festivals including Ravinia, Music@Menlo, Mostly Mozart, Festival Mozaic, Yellow Barn, Lucerne, Holland Music Sessions, Sarasota, Methow Valley, Classical Bridge, Cooperstown, Green Box, Bard, Copenhagen, Malaga Clasica, Skaneateles, Perlman Music Program, Orford, and Kol Hamusica.

 Born in Tel-Aviv Israel, Mr. Katz began his cello studies at age 7.
 Among his teachers in Israel were Zvi Plesser, Hillel Zori and the late Mikhail Khomitzer.
 Mr. Katz received his Bachelor of Music degree from the New England Conservatory where he studied with Laurence Lesser, his Master of Music degree from the Juilliard School where he studied with Joel Krosnick, and a Doctor of Musical Arts degree from SUNY Stony Brook as a student of Colin Carr.